GitEric77/MotoBM/README_streamlit.md

 6. Download the generated XML files and contacts.csv

 ### Custom Contact Template
-1. Download the default contact_template.csv from the sidebar
+1. Download the default contact_template.csv
-2. Modify the template with your preferred contact names
+2. Modify the template with your preferred contact names (ensure to specify Group Call or Private Call)
-3. Upload your modified template using the "Upload Custom Contact Template" section in the sidebar
+3. Upload your modified template using the "Upload Custom Contact Template"
 4. Your custom template will be used when generating talkgroup files

 ## Importing to CPS2